What is your family culture? Have you ever stopped to think about it?

 For more information about creating your Family Code of Conduct, take our free 30-minute training, Protecting Children During a Crisis or our 45 minute training, Bystanders Protecting Children from Boundary Violations & Sexual Abuse.

 Looking for resources or support?
-Call 866.FOR.LIGHT or text LIGHT to 741741 to have questioned answered or chat with a trained crisis counselor, 24/7 at no charge.
+Call 800.656.HOPE or text HOME to 741741 to have questions answered or chat with a trained crisis counselor, 24/7 at no charge.
 All conversations are confidential.

 Follow us on social media to stay up to date and join the conversation.